Program Overview

 - Engineering Data Analytics (MEDA)

-- Electrical and Computer Engineering: Power Engineering
+- Power Engineering (ECE)

 - Power Conversion and Control Capstone Certificate (PCC)